noxsidereum/skyretk/README.md

 3. If it all worked correctly, the RTTI and Papyrus native function details will have been dumped to `dump_rtti.log` and `dump_functions.log` respectively, in your `My Games/Skyrim Special Edition GOG/SKSE` directory.

+### Note

+The purpose of this work is simply for me to learn the basics of RE and have some fun hacking Skyrim.

+I do not and never will support software piracy.
+If you want to play or mod this great game, do the right thing and buy it from GOG, Epic or wherever else.
+It really doesn't cost much.

 ### Licence
 MIT Licence.
 Basically do whatever you want with this code, but: (a) please include attributions for